 - “I really like the new design of your website!” →

 - “I’m not sure if I like the new design” →

 - “The new design is awful!” →

 Sentiment analysis is a powerful tool that can have a great impact in many business areas, like social media management, marketing, product, and customer support.
-These are some of the most interesting sentiment analysis applications:
+Keep reading to learn about the most interesting sentiment analysis business applications.

 We live in a world where 3.5 billion people are active social media users; that’s 45% of the world’s population!
 Every single minute of the day, people write more than 500,000 Tweets and 510,000 Facebook comments.
 This immense amount of data is a gold mine of invaluable information on people’s opinions, preferences, and emotions towards a myriad of things: from the mobile phone that they wish to buy to the political candidate that they intend to vote for.

 Sentiment analysis allow us to mine this data and extract the feelings that underlie social media conversation, to understand how people are talking about a given product or topic.

 The tweet above is an example of a negative comment.
 According to stats, 46% of people have used social media to escalate their complaints towards a company.
 Thanks to sentiment analysis, we are able to automatically identify those dissatisfied customers, categorize their issues by urgency, and prioritize their requests.